parlance-zz/g-diffuser-bot/README.md

 Real instructions and documentation to come later, but if you're feeling brave:

-To install it you don't need any kind of conda env, just install python, then install diffusers with pip install --upgrade git+https://github.com/huggingface/diffusers
+To install this beta version you don't need any kind of conda env, just install python, then install diffusers with pip install --upgrade git+https://github.com/huggingface/diffusers

 You'll need a huggingface token if you don't already have one (or alternatively download the local model for the SD1.4 for diffusers), then edit g_diffuser_bot_params.py and review / change the values there. (https://huggingface.co/CompVis/stable-diffusion-v1-4)